cilium/cilium/Documentation/helm-values.rst

      - string
      - ``"0 0 1 */4 *"``
    * - hubble.tls.ca
-     - base64 encoded PEM values for the Hubble CA certificate and private key.
+     - Deprecated in favor of tls.ca.
+To be removed in 1.13. base64 encoded PEM values for the Hubble CA certificate and private key.
      - object
      - ``{"cert":"","key":""}``
+   * - hubble.tls.ca.cert
+     - Deprecated in favor of tls.ca.cert.
+To be removed in 1.13.
+     - string
+     - ``""``
    * - hubble.tls.ca.key
-     - The CA private key (optional).
+     - Deprecated in favor of tls.ca.key.
+To be removed in 1.13.
+The CA private key (optional).
 If it is provided, then it will be used by hubble.tls.auto.method=cronJob to generate all other certificates.
 Otherwise, a ephemeral CA is generated if hubble.tls.auto.enabled=true.
      - string
      - ``""``
    * - hubble.tls.enabled